Charith-01/Optimized-SQL-Analytics/README.md

 ## Overview

-This project was developed as part of a Data Science Internship task.

 The objective is to design optimized SQL queries and analytical reports using relational database concepts and advanced SQL features.